 August Sander.
-Persecuted/persecutors, 20th century Men.
+Persecuted/persecutors, of 20th century Men.

-The exhibition presents 120 portraits, excerpts from 20th century men and unpublished contact prints.
+The exhibition presents 120 portraits, excerpts from 20th century Men and unpublished contact prints.

 Curator of the exhibition